 You can now open a bank account (in Portugal or elsewhere in the EU) and begin your company operations.

-Remember that you may rely on the MCS integrated team to support your business in Portugal with accounting, fiscal, administrative, or legal issues!
+Remember that you may rely on the MCS integrated team to support your business in Portugal with accounting, fiscal, administrative, or other issues!

 This material is meant for general information purposes only and should not be interpreted as legal or professional advice of any sort.
 Please do not hesitate to contact us if you have any queries.